 The following is a selection of fine and unusual Suzani and other tapestries, kilims, saddle bags, tribal weavings and, if in stock, Arts & Crafts pieces.
-You will fine a couple of newly arrived kilims under Recent Acquisitions.
-Updated 23/9/2017
+Updated 18/1/2024

 This idyllic pastoral scene is drawn in the manner of Francois Boucher (1703-1770), a distinguished painter who also produced cartoons for the Beauvais ateliers in France, modified versions of which were later woven in Aubusson.
 This charming example is finely woven in wool and silk, the yarns dyed with natural dyes of good quality compared to pieces from the late 19th C which were prone to fading.

 In excellent, original and virtually repair free condition, of a very desirable size.
 A closely related piece was sold by Sotheby's of London in February 1996, Lot 68, as part of the important Vigo-Sternberg tapestry collection.

 The Kurds, like most other tribes throughout the rug weaving part of the Orient, habitually wove a wide range of beautiful textiles for dowry or weddings.
 Many of them were simply stored away and only displayed at anniversaries etc, eventually to be sold through the local bazaars generations later.

 This gorgeous chuval bag, complete with plain kilim backing and weft float brocaded front, is one of those stored away pieces.
 Purchased in our Blackrock gallery in 1992 it has been on a wall ever since, in an area with plenty of daylight, showing no fading or other faults, proof of the quality of natural dye stuffs used.
 A very nice piece, perhaps best seen hanging on a wall, or filled to serve as a large floor cushion.